chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/dragon/pseudodragon.md

 aliases: ["Pseudodragon"]
 ---
 # Pseudodragon
 *Source: Monster Manual p.
-254. Available in the SRD.*
+254, Eberron: Rising from the Last War.
+Available in the SRD.*

 The elusive pseudodragon dwells in the quiet places of the world, making its home in the hollows of trees and small caves.
 With its red-brown scales, horns, and a maw filled with sharp teeth, a pseudodragon resembles a tiny red dragon but its disposition is playful.